williamleif/social-lstm/README.md

 ### Requirements

 The code requires reasonably up-to-date pytorch and sklearn libraries.
 See requirements.txt for details (or just `pip install requirements.txt`).
+Note that you might want to install pytorch from their [website](http://pytorch.org/) to get the latest and greatest version.

 ### Using the code